dvdvideo1234/TrackAssemblyTool/readme.md

    is chosen when stacking is in place.
 The end of the line with the green circle points to the next active position that is chosen.

-Q: Well, I am having hard time placing the last track flat relative to the map ground, can you help me?
-A: Check "Next piece flat to surface" track option.

-Q: I want to place the first piece relative to the mass-centre or the chosen point, how can I do that ?
-A: Emm, check/uncheck "Spawn at mass-centre" checkbox.
-N: If you uncheck it, the position were you pointing at becomes origin, so you need to offset your piece as you want to, using the Pos/Ang offsets!

-Q: Dude the piece is still spawning in the the ground, what should I do?
-A: Amm uncheck "Origin from mass-centre" and check "Auto-offset up", I Put this like that, so we can still have custom offsets :).

-Q: I want to disable the gravity on a piece, how should I do that?
-A: Uncheck "Enable pieces gravity" checkbox

 Q: How can I guess Bodygroup IDs and skins, it's annoying...
 A: Naa, just use the Garry's right-click context menu to select body-groups/skins If you are happy with the selection, click in the text-box and then hit the TAB button.
    The selection code will be auto-generated in there, press ENTER and it's done :).

-Q: Dude, I want to snap the track piece directly to the trace surface, how should I do that ?
-A: Emm, Check the "Snap to trace surface" option.

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?